badboysm890/Clara-Term/README.md

 ## Acknowledgments

-- G4F (https://github.com/xtekky/gpt4free) for their role in offline AI support.
+- G4F (https://github.com/xtekky/gpt4free) for their role in Free AI support.
 - GUVI Geek Network Pvt.
 Ltd. (https://www.guvi.in/) for their vital collaboration.